browniefed/blog/source/_posts/2015-07-26-react-native-animated-with-react-art-firework-show.markdown

 Check that off the list.

 ```
+//React-Art ships with this component however not react-native-art implementation we'll just grab it and

-//Modified this to use the AnimatedShape we create up above.
+//modify this to use the AnimatedShape we create up above.
 Thanks Facebook :)

 /**
  * Copyright 2013-2014 Facebook, Inc.